salimelewa/Cognitive-Documentation/Content/en-us/Computer-vision/QuickStarts/CSharp.md

 }
 ```

-## Domain Specific Model: Landscapes <a name="DomainSpecific-Landscape"> </a>
+## Domain Specific Model <a name="DomainSpecificModel"> </a>
-Use the Landscape method to identify a landmark in an image.
-You can upload an image or specify an image URL.
+The Domain Specific Model is a model trained to identify a specific set of objects in an image.
+The two domain specific models that are currently available are celebrities and landmarks.
+The following example identifies a landmark in an image.

 #### Landscape C# Example Request